xlang-ai/UnifiedSKG/README.md

-## How to unify a new task into the framework
+## How to unify a new task into the framework?

 (README in ./tasks, ./seq2seq_construction, ./metrics, ./configure can also be useful)